Domestic Abuse and Violence Compensation Claims

 Established, Experienced, Dependable, Responsive and Committed

-Is There A Time Limit When Claiming Criminal Injuries Compensation?
+Is There A Time Limit When Claiming Compensation For Domestic Abuse?

 There is a time limit to making a CICA claim, and usually, this is 2 years from the date of the incident.
 One thing that should be done as soon as possible is reporting the matter to the Police and obtaining a crime reference number as this is a step the CICA expect you to take as soon as reasonably possible.